wjt/fedc-2021-talk/talk.md

 Here are the top 30 apps and runtimes by number of commits authored by flatpak-external-data-checker.
 Of course this will be biased towards apps which have been using the tool for longer.

-As I described earlier, the original motivation for this tool was to automatically update wrappers for extra-data apps, since these can break without warning if the extra-data URL becomes invalid.

-But here I have coloured each app or runtime's bar with whether it is extra-data or not, and the surprising discovery is that around half of these top 30 are not extra-data, but open-source software, or at least software which Flathub can freely redistribute.
+Even so, we can see quite an even split between extra-data and normal apps.
 For instance, the third-most-frequently-updated app on this list is RPCS3, a PlayStation 3 emulated released under the GPL.
 Flathub tracks the `master` branch of the upstream project.
 I guess this is a fast-moving project where being at the bleeding edge is worth the potential for the occasional broken build if it means better compatibility with games.
 High up here, we also see the nightly build of the Rust toolchain, which is open source, as well as the Insiders (a.k.a. nightly) build of Visual Studio Code, which isn't.

 ## Kinds of app

 ![proportion.png](images/proportion.png)

-This made me wonder: if so many of the most-frequently-updated repositories are in fact open source, how do the totals break down, both on Flathub in general, and for repos monitored by External Data Checker in particular.
+This made me wonder: if so many of the most-frequently-updated repositories are in fact open source, how do the totals break down, both on Flathub in general, and for repos monitored by External Data Checker in particular?

-Of the 112 repos that external data checker has ever updated, only 36 are extra-data.
-The remaining 76 are normal, redistributable Flatpaks, which is actually almost as many as the 79 extra-data apps that Flathub has in total.
+As I've mentioned, of the 112 repos that external data checker has ever updated, just 36 are extra-data.
+The remaining 76 are normal, redistributable Flatpaks.
+This is actually almost as many as the 79 extra-data apps that Flathub has in total.
 But in relative terms, the external data checker is used for almost half (45%) of those extra-data apps, compared to just 5% of other apps.

 Personally, I find these numbers quite reassuring.
 I think it is reasonable to ask whether it is really desirable for Flathub to publish these extra-data wrappers for proprietary apps.
-Even if you ignore the free software angle,
+Even if you ignore the free software angle, I'll quote [from the Flathub website](https://github.com/flathub/flathub/wiki/App-Submission#someone-else-has-put-my-app-on-flathubwhat-do-i-do):

 > Flathub is primarily intended as a service that is used by app developers to distribute their apps. […] We would prefer that [applications on Flathub] are controlled by their authors.

-Those aren't my words, by the way: I'm quoting [from the Flathub website](https://github.com/flathub/flathub/wiki/App-Submission#someone-else-has-put-my-app-on-flathubwhat-do-i-do), by the way.

 So, is this tool making it too easy (if you like) to publish wrappers rather than encouraging app developers to publish their own apps on Flathub for real?